 A prospective clinical social worker must have an LCSW-C as supervisor.
 The candidate must get supervised clinical practice; this includes tasks such as forming diagnostic impressions and applying psychotherapy.
 The total number of experience hours is the same as for LCSW, but there is an additional requirement that at least half (1,500) be direct client care.

 As part of the application process, the candidate will provide a resume that documents their clinical experience.

 The LCSW-C license is contingent on passing the ASWB clinical exam.

 The Application Process

-Candidates at the LCSW and LCSW-C level must include a resume, a work experience summary sheet, and employment verification.
+Candidates at the LCSW and LCSW-C level must include a resume and work experience summary sheet.

 Applicants with foreign degrees should have their education evaluated by CSWE before applying.
 Licenses are renewed every two years, in October.

 If you are still in High School, hold a High School Diploma/GED, or hold a bachelor's degree, check out suggested steps to take along the path to become a Social Worker in Maryland.